0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 ## Help

 ```
+# show entrypoint options (main command arguments)
+> ol h // TODO: This is a hack, consult Abscissa to learn the correct usage

-# show flags for "query" command
+# show flags for a sub-command e.g. "query"
 > ol help query
 ```